We Are the Romans: Reception and legacy

 The album achieved critical acclaim upon release and would become an influential work of music on the mathcore and metalcore movements.
 Loudwire named the album fifth in its rankings of the 25 best Metalcore albums of all-time and Metal Hammer magazine named it one of the 20 best 1999 metal albums in a 2021 list.

 In November 2005, We Are the Romans was inducted into the Decibel magazine Hall of Fame, with Decibel naming it one of the most influential hardcore albums of the 1990s.

+In 2020, John Hill of Loudwire included the album in his list of the "Top 25 Metalcore Albums of All Time."

+It was cited as the band's best album by Bryan Rolli of Loudwire in 2025.